 The IRS Stays Silent

-As of March 1, 2026, the IRS has not issued a Revenue Ruling or Private Letter Ruling on prediction market taxation, has not clarified whether prediction markets are securities, derivatives, or something else, has not defined whether traders should use Section 1256 treatment (60/40 long-term/short-term) or ordinary income rates, and has not clarified the CFTC swap exclusion's tax implications.
-The IRS has implicitly acknowledged prediction markets exist through various enforcement actions and CFTC coordination.
+As of May 29, 2026, the IRS has not issued a Revenue Ruling, Revenue Procedure, Notice, IRS FAQ, or Private Letter Ruling on prediction market taxation; has not clarified whether prediction markets are securities, derivatives, or something else; has not defined whether traders should use Section 1256 treatment (60/40 long-term/short-term) or ordinary income rates; and has not clarified the CFTC swap exclusion's tax implications.
+CFTC DCM registration alone does not confer Section 1256 status under IRC §1256(g)(1), which requires the contract to meet the marked-to-market daily-settlement test.
+The IRS has implicitly acknowledged prediction markets exist through various enforcement actions and CFTC coordination but no published authority resolves event-contract classification.

 This silence forces traders and CPAs into an interpretive vacuum.
 The three approaches below are the most defensible, but none is bulletproof.